pmeulen/ansible-tools/README.md

 [Ansible playbook](http://docs.ansible.com/ansible/playbooks.html) with some tools added that make it easier to use the same playbooks and roles for multiple **environments**.

-In this context an **environment** is a server or set of servers i.e. your production environment, your staging environment or your local development environment.
+In this context an [**environment**](id:environment) is a server or set of servers i.e. your production environment, your staging environment or your local development environment.
 It is not related to the environment variables like PATH or HOME that are used by an operating system.

-Ansible-tools demonstrates a way to use Ansible to effectively and securely manage multiple environments ranging from development to production.
+Ansible-tools demonstrates a way to use Ansible to effectively and securely manage multiple environments ranging from development to production using the same playbook.

 Ansible-tools provides: